aosabook/500lines/dagoba/chapter.md

 Then came the random access revolution, and data grazed freely across the hillside.
 Herding data became a serious concern -- if you can access any piece of data at any time, how do you know which one to pick next?
 Techniques were developed for corralling the data by forming links between items [N] [the network model (CODASYL), the hierarchical model (IMS), etc], marshaling groups of units into formation through their linking assemblage.
 Questioning data meant picking a sheep and pulling along everything connected to it.

 Later programmers departed from this tradition, imposing a set of rules on how data would be aggregated.
 [N] [Codd, etc] Rather than tying disparate data directly together they would cluster by content, decomposing data into bite-sized pieces, clustered in kennels and collared with a name tag.
+Questions were declaratively posited, resulting in accumulating pieces of partially decomposed data (a state the relationalists refer to as "normal") into a frankencollection returned to the programmers.

 For much of recorded history this relational model reigned supreme.
-Its dominance has recently been challenged by growing set of contending schools, including techniques that harken back to the earliest attempts to domesticate random-access data.
-In theory any question we wish to ask of data trapped in a relational well can be answered, but in practice the effort of properly framing our request and the amount of time required to receive our answer may both be untenable: hence our desire to reposition our data.
+Its dominance remained unchallenged through two major language wars and countless minor skirmishes.
+It offered everything you could ask for in a model, for the small price of performance, clumsiness and lack of scalability.
+For eons that was a price everyone was willing to pay.
+Then the internet happened.

 The distributed revolution changed everything, again.
 Data broke free of spacial constraints and roamed from machine to machine.
-CAP-wielding programmers busted the relational monopoly, opening the door to a new herding techniques -- some of which harkened back to the earliest methods used after data first gained its freedom.
-We're going to look at one of these, a schema known as a graph database.
+CAP-wielding theorists busted the relational monopoly, opening the door to a new herding techniques -- some of which harkened back to the earliest attempts to domesticate random-access data.
+We're going to look at one of these, a style known as the graph database.